it-at-m/digiwf-project/content/resources/tutorials/kafka-topics-tutorial.md

 Therefore, you have to send a correlate message event to the `dwf-digiwf-engine-ENV` topic (replace the *ENV* with a valid environment) with the header `type` and the value `CorrelateMessageTOV01` to correlate a message to a process instance.
 The `type` headers value is used in the digiwf-engine to route the correlate message event to the suitable consumer function.

-The correlate message event should contain as `processInstanceId` the instance id of your process, an optional message name and the business key.
+The correlate message event should contain as `processInstanceId` the instance id of your process, an optional message name and an optional business key.
 Additionally, you can provide correlation.
 The correlation and payload variables are represented as a key (string) value (any object) map.

 ```json
 {